apache/hbase-operator-tools/hbase-hbck2/README.md

      $ HBCK2 -i replication fileName1 fileName2

  reportMissingRegionsInMeta <NAMESPACE|NAMESPACE:TABLENAME>...
-    -i, --inputFile   take one or more files to read the args from To be used when regions missing from hbase:meta but directories are present still in HDFS.
+    To be used when regions missing from hbase:meta but directories are present still in HDFS.
 Can happen if user has run _hbck1_ 'OfflineMetaRepair' against an hbase-2.x cluster.
 This is a CHECK only method, designed for reporting purposes and doesn't perform any